FOLLOW OUR PODCAST (search opentheword):

-Those promoting the idea the church was trying to sanitize the worship of the sun god also throw out the idea that gift-giving was part of this ancient pagan celebration as additional proof.
-However, the wise men also brought gifts when they came to honor Christ, so that is rather weak.
+Those promoting the idea the church was trying to sanitize the worship of the sun god also throw out the idea that gift giving was part of this ancient pagan celebration as additional proof.
+However, the wise men also brought gifts when they came to honour Christ, so that is rather weak.

 But nevertheless, Christmas has been mocked in some quarters as little more than a cover-up for a pagan celebration.